 If your use case is listed above as forbidden for SMS and MMS messaging in the US, you may be able to use another Twilio product to reach your recipients.

 The Twilio Sendgrid Email API is an option for many of the above use cases.
-For example, cannabis- or CBD-related messaging may be conducted via email, as long as you have proper age gating in place and are sending toward recipients in a locale where the substance is legal.
+For example, cannabis- or CBD-related messaging may be conducted via email, as long as you have proper age gating (requiring a date of birth from website users) in place and are sending toward recipients in a locale where the substance is legal.
 In addition, the Twilio Programmable Voice product is not subject to the same carrier restrictions as SMS.

 For more information about cannabis-related messaging alternatives, see Can I send cannabis or CBD-related messaging traffic on Twilio?